kipz/taps-opk/tap20.md

 Key management has been a major concern for TUF adoption.
 Under a typical deployment, the root role must be signed by some threshold of offline keys.
 Similarly, keys of Targets roles are often held offline by developers and used to sign release metadata.
 Snapshot role keys are sometimes held online, and Timestamp roles keys are mostly held online so that automated processes (such as GitHub Actions) are able to sign metadata without human interaction.

 Online keys are often kept in some kind of Key Management Service against which the signing processes must authenticate in order to call the signing operation.
 In other cases, signing keys are stored in the CI system itself (e.g. GitHub Action's Secrets).
-These approaches but both require the setup, monitoring and maintenance, and are barrier to TUF adoption because even in medium sized organisations, many different teams must be coordinated to achieve the necessary access and approvals.
+These approaches but require the setup, monitoring and maintenance of secrets, and are a barrier to TUF adoption because even in medium sized organisations many different teams must be coordinated to achieve the necessary access and approvals.
 They also introduce additional attack vectors on the storage and access of the keys.

 Moreover, as discussed in detail in [TAP-18: Ephemeral identity verification using sigstore's Fulcio for TUF developer key management](tap18.md), developers struggle to manage their own keys securely for signing TUF targets' metadata.
 Similarly, this TAP also proposes that developers should be able to sign TUF target metadata using ephemeral signing keys based on their OIDC identities, but using OpenPubkey instead of Sigstore's Fulcio.